-In 2017, when DARPR launched its XAI program \cite{gunning2019darpa}, it was clearly stated that the effectiveness of explainability generated by XAI tools has to be measurable.
-Therefore, a quantifiable evaluation framework is highly required.
-To achieve such a framework, the engagement of stakeholders with the AI system is necessary, as they set the explainability goals when designing the AI system, and can confirm when the realised XAI methods met the objectives..

-Several subsequent attempts were made to address the challenge of measuring the effectiveness of explainability of the XAI system.
+To measure the effectiveness of explainability generated by XAI tools, the effort that researchers made in the early days when DARPR XAI program \cite{gunning2019darpa} was launched in 2017, was focused on proposing general assessment frameworks or metrics across different domains.
 Doshi-Velez and Kim \cite{doshi2017towards} proposed a taxonomy of XAI assessment methodology which contains three classes: application-grounded (i.e., measured for specific applications), human-grounded (i.e., measured for specific stakeholders), and functionality-grounded (i.e., measured for specific AI algorithms).
 Hoffman et al. \cite{hoffman2018metrics} discussed the evaluation of XAI in depth from both psychometric and AI perspectives.
-They proposed an evaluation process in measuring: the goodness of explanations, user's satisfaction, user's understandings of AI system, user's motivation for explanations, user's trust and reliance on the AI, and the performance of human-XAI work system.
-Islam et al. \cite{islam2020towards} proposed a way to quantify the explainability of XAI methods, which considers: the number of input cognitive chunks, the number of output cognitive chunks, the interactions among these cognitive chunks, and the weights for these three factors according to specific applications.
+They proposed an evaluation process for measuring: the goodness of explanations, user satisfaction, user understanding of the AI system, user motivation for explanations, user trust and reliance on the AI, and the performance of the human-XAI work system.
 Inspired by the success of the system usability scale (SUS) that has been widely used for assessing the usability of the system-human interface for over three decades, Holzinger et al. \cite{holzinger2020measuring} proposed a system causability scale (SCS).
 The SCS has ten questions to measure if XAI-generated explanations quickly meet the users' intention.